Get to Know the Major Security Risks SMBs Face

 Small businesses often assume cyber criminals only target large and well-established businesses.
 It’s not true; according to Verizon’s Data Breach Investigations Report, 58 per cent of all cyber attacks are focused on small businesses.
 The reason cyber attacks target SMBs is because, even though they don’t have as much data as large business entities, their networks are easier to access.
 They are low hanging fruit to cyber criminals.

 Typically, a small business will have less networks than a larger organization.
 Since, there are less networks for cyber criminals to contend with, they are better able to target and penetrate.
 Combined with the lower amount of networks a small business has, there is also less security.
 Most SMBs don’t invest in proper security measures due to lack of time, expertise and budget.
-This makes it far easier for someone to steal valuable credit card and personal identification information.
+This makes it far easier for someone to steal personal identification information and valuable credit card info.

 Small businesses should be aware of the security risk position they are in.
 Because they obtain less digital assets than a large company but more than an individual consumer, they fall in the “cybersecurity sweet spot,” says Stephen Cobb, Senior Security Researcher, ESET.
 Moreover, since small businesses deal with larger enterprises as well, they are targeted as entry points for access to larger businesses.
 A complacent attitude towards security will do no good to a business after they experience a major data breach.
 Either they are devastated by the attack and have no other recourse than to pay a ransom to get their data back or go out of business – according to the U.S. National Cyber Security Alliance, 60 per cent of small businesses who experienced a significant breach shutdown their business 6 months after an attack.